-There’s no end to the studies on how sugar negatively impacts your health and reduces your quality of life.
+There’s no end to the studies on how high levels of sugar negatively impacts your health and reduces your quality of life.
 It messes with your metabolism and causes you to gain weight, increases heart disease, can be fuel for cancer, helps bring about diabetes, and disrupts life in many other ways.

 Let’s look at this like a simple logic problem: